 Other than the laws enacted to ratify international climate conventions, Indonesia does not have a main law that specifically regulates climate matters.
 Indonesia still relies on its environmental laws as the main framework to help mitigate climate change.
-These include Law No. 32 of 2009 regarding Environmental Protection and Management, as amended by Law No. 11 of 2020 on Job Creation, and Law No. 41 of 1999 regarding Forestry, as amended by Law No. 11 of 2020 on Job Creation, and Law No. 41 of 1999 regarding Forestry, as amended by Law No. 11 of 2020 on Job Creation, including their implementing Government Regulations (Government Regulation No. 23 of 2021 regarding Organization of Forestry and Government Regulation No. 22 of 2021 regarding Organization of Environmental Protection and Management, respectively).
-There also are other regulations concerning agriculture, peatlands, energy and transportation, industry and waste management, among others.
+These include Law No. 32 of 2009 regarding Environmental Protection and Management, as amended by Law No. 6 of 2023 regarding Stipulation of Government Regulation in Lieu of Law No. 2 of 2022 on Job Creation, and Law No. 41 of 1999 regarding Forestry, as amended by Law No. 6 of 2023 regarding Stipulation of Government Regulation in Lieu of Law No. 2 of 2022 on Job Creation, including their implementing Government Regulations (Government Regulation No. 23 of 2021 regarding Organization of Forestry and Government Regulation No. 22 of 2021 regarding Organization of Environmental Protection and Management, respectively).
+More recently, there has been some interplay with financial service sector laws and regulations, most notably the reforms introduced by Law No. 4 of 2023 regarding Financial Sector Development and Strengthening (Law 4/2023), which clarifies the status of tradeable carbon credit units to be categorized as securities (efek) within the terms of Indonesian capital market law.
+For completeness, Law 4/2023 also amends the laws on the capital market and the authority of the Indonesian Financial Services Authority (OJK) to integrate carbon trading mechanics into the already existing laws, and to designate OJK as the regulator and supervisor for carbon exchange implementation.
+There also are other regulations concerning agriculture, peatland, energy, transportation, industry and waste management, among others.